Read letters from Cesar Carhuachin

 Rev. César Carhuachín

-Cesar will next be in the USA, based in Charlotte NC, in 2015.
-Email himto extend an invitation to visit your congregation or organization.
+Cesar will next be in the USA, based in Charlotte NC, June - July 2016.
+Email him to extend an invitation to visit your congregation or organization.

 About César Carhuachîn's ministry